Travel Tips

 (Perfect for maps, messaging, and travel apps without worrying about Wi-Fi!)

-• Wi-Fi at the Villa:
+• Wi-Fi at the Hotel:

 It’s reliable for emails, social media, and casual use, but can slow down during heavy storms (normal for the tropics).